codefellows/seattle-code-301n24/class-02/lectureNotes.md

 - Ask for TA help if you get stuck!

-### As always, if you have any questions or concern, please hit me up on Slack.
+### As always, if you have any questions or concerns, please hit me up on Slack.